parmar-mohit/School-App/README.md

 [Teacher Desktop](./TeacherDesktop/) contains Source code for Desktop Application for Teachers.
 This is a client program.

+[Parent Android App](./ParentAndroidApp/) contains source code for Android Application made for parents of students.This is a Client Program

 [Documentation](./Documentation/) contains additional documentation for this project.

 ### Database